mongodb-js/compass/configs/testing-library-compass/README.md

   const result = render(<Component></Component>, {
     preferences: {
-      // If component behavior on some preferences value, the initial value can
+      // If component behavior depends on some preferences value, the initial value
-      // be provided in the configuration object
+      // can be provided in the configuration object
       enableNewFeature: true,
     },
     // Initial connections that application will be aware of can also be